Cici-16/Yue.Mei24/README.md

 ## 3. Python Implementation & Workflow
-The analysis follows a clear, reproducible workflow using Python:
+This study adopts Python to establish a clear and reproducible analytical workflow, with the following steps:
-1.  **Data Organisation**: Input the collected data into a pandas DataFrame.
+1. **Data Organisation**:Input the collected annual sales data of three product categories  (daily necessities, electronics, and home goods) into a pandas DataFrame to build a structured analytical dataset.
-2.  **Preprocessing**: Categorise data into pre- and post-pandemic periods and calculate average shares.数据处理分析
+2. **Data Preprocessing**:Categorise the data into pre-pandemic and post-pandemic periods, and calculate the average share of each category across the two phases.
+Additionally, compute the year-on-year growth rate and absolute sales increment to quantify the changes in consumer preferences.
-3.  **Visualisation**:把所有图放上去
+3. **Data Visualisation**:Generate a series of visualisations to intuitively present the analytical results:
-    - A line chart showing trends in product share over time.
+  - A line chart showing the annual trend of category market share
-    - A bar chart comparing average share before and after the pandemic.
+  - A bar chart comparing the average category share before and after the pandemic
+  - A bar chart comparing the absolute sales increment of each category across the two periods
+  - A bar chart comparing the changes in purchase frequency before and after the pandemic
+  - A bar chart comparing the changes in average order value before and after the pandemic
 4. **Interpretation**: Derive key insights from the visualisations.
 ---

 ## 4. Key Findings & Interpretation贴合我的问题+python给的结论